ahmedeldamity/My-Azure-Notes/README.md

 - A physical building filled with servers and other hardware that store and process data.
 It's like a large warehouse full of computers.

 ________________________

+☁️ `About Fault Domain`

+**What Is The Fault Domain Defination:**

+*is essentially a group of hardware that shares a single point of failure.
+In Azure, fault domains are used to ensure that your virtual machines (VMs) are spread across different hardware to prevent a single hardware failure from impacting all of your VMs.*

+**What Is The Fault Domain Purpose:**

+*is to increase the reliability of your application by distributing VMs across multiple fault domains.
+If one fault domain experiences a failure, only the VMs in that domain are affected, not the entire application.*